zendesk/salesforce_bulk/README.md

 ## Overview

-Salesforce Bulk is a simple Ruby gem for connecting to and using the [Salesforce Bulk API](http://www.salesforce.com/us/developer/docs/api_asynch/index.htm).
-This is a rewrite of Jorge Valdivia's salesforce_bulk gem with unit tests and full API capability.
+SalesforceBulk is an easy to use Ruby gem for connecting to and using the [Salesforce Bulk API](http://www.salesforce.com/us/developer/docs/api_asynch/index.htm).
+This is a rewrite and separate release of Jorge Valdivia's salesforce_bulk gem (renamed `salesforcebulk`) with full unit tests and full API capability (e.g. adding multiple batches per job).
+This gem was built on Ruby 1.9.2 and 1.9.3.
+Unless requested or contributed, no support for Ruby 1.8.7 is planned.

 ## Installation